Saturday, December 17, 2011

 Yesterday was the latest and a typical example.
 I'm in my car wanting to make a left into a parking lane.
 There is an oncoming black truck with darkish windows.
 It's drizzling* and his windshield is foggy.
 With my blinker on, I'm waiting for him to pass by me, but he's not moving, he's ... what?
 Waiting for me to cross in front of him?
 Then I see movement through the windshield.
 I believe he is signaling to let me pass.
 Not quite sure so I sit.
 I don't want to take the risk, I can't really see for sure and anyway, he has the right of way.
 If our fenders crunch insurance is gonna make me pay.
 So I wave him on.

 I have a hard time shaking off these exchanges.
-They always involve a man and he is usually alone, often at 4-way stops.
 It seems as if these courteously aggressive drivers insist on asserting some sort of power or, why else the angry gesturing when I don't comply?
 Does a generous offering in a vehicle by a man (some men) demand the woman assent?
-Because this you go... no, you go exhange happens with women drivers, too, but it never ends with them proverbially flipping me off with an angry wave.
-So I don't get it.
-I am left assuming it is some kind of chauvanistic ritual left over from the not-so-long-ago era we now know as Mad Men.
+Because this you go... no, you go exchange happens with women drivers, too, but it never ends with them proverbially flipping me off with an angry wave.
+I am left believing it is some kind of chauvinistic ritual from the era we now know as Mad Men.

 I used to wonder how the show got its name.
-Now I'm pretty sure I know.
+Now I know.

 *Yes, we in the land of worst-drought-in-history (yes, I blogged about it, here and taken pictures of it, here) have been getting rain.
 Several days of it.
 Ground is soaked.
 Thank you, thank you, thank you Mother Nature!